bradallenfisher/dmd-course-materials/toolkit/lessons.md

 # Lessons

 ## What is Design?
-- History presentation
+- **Presentation:** History presentation
-- Current design issues
+- **Reading:** Current design issues
+- **Survey:** Interest survey
+  - Take a survey indicating interests.
+Depending on answers, recommendations for podcasts, online magazines, communities, etc. are given.
+This replaces the 1-on-1 conversation a professor might have in the classroom to get a student excited and involved with subjectmatter beyond the classroom.

 ## 01. Narrative Lesson
 - **Reading/watching:** Introduction to [Narrative](../topics/narrative.md)